g012/l65/README.md

 `strip`: defaults to `true`.
 Set to `false` to disable dead stripping of relocatable sections.

+`strip_empty`: defaults to `false`.
+Set to `true` to enable stripping of empty sections; otherwise, they are positioned at the start of the container location.

 `pcall`: defaults to system's `pcall`.
 Set to an empty function returning `false` to disable early evaluation of expressions during link phase for computing the size of each section.
 This will force all opcodes without an explicit size to default to the largest possible size...

 `pcall_za`: ...unless this field is set to system's `pcall`.
 Defaults to module's `pcall`.
 This field is used only by the `za*` (`zab`, `zax`, `zay`) virtual addressing modes, to discriminate between zeropage and absolute addressing.